sosy-lab/cpachecker/CONTRIBUTING.md

   to explain the goal of the branch.
   MRs are also useful for ongoing discussions and feedback during the development, not just for final approvals.
+  However, create a branch and the respective MR only once you have something to push.
+  Empty branches and MRs just clutter the repository and usually become outdated until the work is actually started.

 - While a branch exists, keep it close to the main branch, i.e., regularly merge the main branch into your branch.